 Causes and Diagnosis of APD

-- Attention: The child can’t sustain attention long enough to complete a task.
+- Attention: The person can’t sustain attention long enough to complete a task.

 - Cohesion: With this higher-level skill, people form inferences from things they hear or read.
 This, along with completing verbal math problems or understanding riddles, can be challenging for kids with auditory processing problems.

-- Discrimination: It’s difficult for the child to differentiate between similar sounds or words.
+- Discrimination: It’s difficult for the person to differentiate between similar sounds or words.

-- Figure-ground: This refers to a child’s inability to pay close attention in a noisy environment.
+- Figure-ground: This refers to a person’s inability to pay close attention in a noisy environment.

 - Memory: The disorder makes it difficult for kids to remember such things as study materials, lists, and directions.

-Once an audiologist has provided a firm diagnosis, the child’s family, peers, and teachers can all help him or her learn well despite the disorder.
+Once an audiologist has provided a firm diagnosis, the person’s family, peers, teachers and/or colleagues can all help them adapt to their auditory processing challenges and live a full life.

 Through technology, Nuheara is working to innovate new solutions for children and adults with auditory processing challenges.
 In addition to anecdotal evidence from a growing number of Nuheara customers, a recent trial with the University of Melbourne recently provided a preliminary report into its findings on the use of IQbuds BOOST™ and children with Autism.

 “It noted that while the subject numbers were small, there was a significant improvement in auditory attention obtained.
 The ability to concentrate in background noise has been identified as a key factor influencing academic progress for children with Autism Spectrum Disorder (Ashburner et al. 2008), and as such, was an encouraging result.”